Electron Imaging Center for NanoMachines

 - X-ray spectroscopy (EDX) can quantify elemental composition

 - Tomography can resolve the 3D structure of materials and biological tissues

 - Correlative fluorescence and electron microscopy can characterize tissue and cellular samples in 3D

 - SEM can visualize surface features up to 1 nm resolution

 The West/Midwest Consortium (WMC) for High-Resolution Cryo Electron Microscopy offers exclusive access to the Electron Imaging Center for NanoMachines (EICN) at UCLA.
-By providing immediate access to direct electron counting and other cutting-edge technologies, we strive to promote the field of cryoEM and advance translational research.
+By providing immediate access to direct electron counting and other cutting-edge technologies to promote the field of cryoEM and advance translational research.

 Questions or comments?
 Please email us at EICNhelp@cnsi.ucla.edu

 - Research focus: virus structures and infection processes; important sub-cellular complexes; engineered nanostructures and devices